-Ruth L. Kirschstein National Research Service Awards (NRSA) applications (fellowship (F) and training (T), will be awarded at the full 2009 commitment levels.
-NRSA funds for stipends, tuition and trainingrelated expenses will be held at FY 2008 levels until further notice.

-- Career Development (K) will be awarded at the full 2009 commitment levels. - Supplements for diversity and re-entry candidates will be awarded at the full 2009 commitment levels.
+- Ruth L. Kirschstein National Research Service Awards (NRSA) applications (fellowship (F) and training (T), will be awarded with a one (1) percent increase of all stipend levels. - Career Development (K) will be awarded at the full 2010 commitment levels. - Supplements for diversity and re-entry candidates will be awarded at the full 2010 commitment levels.